bjornkeller/ModDevelopmentTools/README.md

 Step 1.
 Open a terminal and cd to the project directory

 Step 2.
-Make sure python3 and python requests library are installed
+Make sure python3, python requests and pyinstaller libraries are installed

 Step 3.
 Enter into the terminal 'python3 build.py' and hit enter.
 A folder named mdt_{version} will be created.
 This contains the built program.